Changes for 2019-20 in bold italics.

 Full-Time Academic Education

-1. Players must be full members of the named school and must take a full part in the school’s academic curriculum
+1. Players must be full members of the named school and must be enrolled to take a full part in the school’s academic curriculum for the full academic year.

 2. Players must take public examinations at the same centre as the rest of the school